New Publications

 Having lived in Iran for three years Squires is also a prominent translator of Persian poetry.
 His Hafez (Miami University Press, Oxford, Ohio, 2014) won the annual Lois Roth translation prize of the American Institute of Iranian Studies.
 His subsequent selection of poems by Rumi from the same publisher in 2020 enhanced his reputation and he has reflected on his approach to both poets in the recent Routledge Handbook of Persian Literary Translation.
 Other classical Persian translations were included in Washburn and Major’s 1998 anthology of World Poetry.
 In 2022, Mazda Publishers in California also brought out The New Verse: a selection of modern Persian Poetry, the first volume of its kind by a western writer.

 After living and working in a number of countries Squires settled some forty years ago in Hull and is now retired.
-His most recent publication is Three Verses for Voice (2022) published online by LegalHighsPress and available through Amazon.
+His most recent publication is Triptych, a three-part poem in which the negations of the first part contrast with the engagements of the second leading to a partial resolution in the third.
+The book also contains a complete Biobibliography.

 Peter Didsbury